 Configuration Backup

-Verify the switch model and the currently running NX-OS version using the following commands:
+Check the switch model and the running NX-OS version with these commands:

 show version